Mad Service Jam: 48h to change the world!

 From 9 to 12 March I joined a great event based in Madrid: called Madrid Service Jam.

-Here I tell you how it was...just keep reading.
+Here I’m going to tell you how it went...just keep reading.

 Sacrificing a weekend to learn Design Thinking?
 It will be worth it?
 The answer is: for sure, it was worth it!